-Variable life insurance and universal life insurance are both types of permanent life insurance with subtle differences in how the cash-value component grows.
+Variable and universal life insurance are both types of permanent life insurance, meaning they last your whole life.

 |Premiums||Level||Varies, up to the customer (subject to federal tax laws)|

-They both have a guaranteed death benefit A guaranteed death benefit is a key tenet of a life insurance policy, and both variable and universal policies offer that.
+They both have a guaranteed death benefit: A guaranteed death benefit is a key feature of a life insurance policy, and both variable and universal policies offer that.

-They both have a cash value The other shared component of all permanent life insurance policies is called the cash value, and the cash value in both universal and variable life insurance grows tax-deferred.
+They both have a cash value: The other shared component of all permanent life insurance policies is called the cash value, and the cash value in both universal and variable life insurance grows tax-deferred.

 Differences between variable life insurance and universal life insurance

 As we mentioned, variable life insurance and universal life insurance differ in how the cash value is used.